sean-bnms/CdFR_Aruco_Detection/README.md

 ### Images folder

 In this folder, 10 images of a rough reprodution of the compass of the playground, taken with a PiCamera v2.
+You can find the Python scripts to calibrate the camera using a Charuco Board on this repository : https://github.com/sean-bnms/PiCamera_Calibration.git

 ### .txt files